-Although the development of the coupled model in this study has been motivated by the aim of simulating the glacial-interglacial variations including the marine carbon cycle as an open system (Sigman and Boyle, 2000), we find that the sediment-model coupling has non-negligible influences on ocean biogeochemistry even in millennial-timescale simulations.
+Although the development of the coupled model in this study has been motivated by the aim of simulating the glacial-interglacial variations including the marine carbon cycle as an open system (Sigman and Boyle, 2000), we find that the sediment-model coupling has non-negligible influences on ocean biogeochemistry even in millennial-time-scale simulations.
 The most prominent effect is found in the composition of the upper sediment.
 For EXORG, we estimated the weight fraction of the solid components by taking the ratio of the amounts of each component and total solid matter that was excluded from the model ocean domain at the ocean floor, because the uncoupled CESM did not have explicit sediment stacks.

-The weight-fraction distribution for EXORG shows that the uncoupled model behaves differently.
-The rough feature of the global distribution of the calcite weight fraction in EX-ORG is similar to that in EXCPL or the observation-based data because of the appropriate depth of the prescribed lysocline (Fig. 2c).
-However, EXORG underestimates the fraction mainly in the Atlantic, presumably because the spatially constant lysocline is at shallower depths than observed in that area.
-On the other hand, the weight-fraction distributions for OC and opal show obvious discrepancies between the model results and the data.
-The weight fraction of OC in EXORG is unreasonably higher than that in the data in most regions of the global ocean and does not even approximately reproduce the observed spatial pattern (Fig. 5c).
+The weight-fraction distribution for EXORG (Fig. 6) shows that the uncoupled model behaves differently.
+The rough feature of the global distribution of the calcite weight fraction in EXORG is similar to that in EXCPL or the observation-based data because of the appropriate depth of the prescribed lysocline.
+However, EXORG underestimates the fraction mainly in the Atlantic, presumably because the spatially-constant lysocline is at shallower depths than observed in that area.
+On the other hand, the weight-fraction distributions for organic carbon and opal show obvious discrepancies between the model results and the data (Fig. 6b, c).
+The weight fraction of organic carbon in EXORG is unreasonably higher than in the data in most regions of the global ocean and does not even approximately reproduce the observed spatial pattern.
 This is the case also for the opal weight fraction.
-The opal fraction in EXORG clearly deviates from the data, although it implies a higher fraction in the Southern Ocean and the eastern equatorial Pacific as suggested by the observations (Fig. 6c).
-Such large model errors would complicate the model-data comparison for the upper sediment composition.
-Therefore, the coupling of a more reliable sediment model like MEDUSA to CESM is essential for a straightforward comparison between model results and observations.
+The opal fraction in EXORG clearly deviates from the data, although it implies a higher fraction in the Southern Ocean and the eastern-equatorial Pacific as suggested by the observations.
+Those results suggest that the MEDUSA-coupling to CESM is essential for the direct model-data comparison of the upper sediment properties.